brandonyap/pats_api/README.md

 ## Running the API
 ### macOS
-In the root of the folder do the following command to run the API in production mode:
+In the root of the folder do the following command to run the API:

-`make mac_prod`
+`make mac`

 To stop the API simply do: